Before you visit

 I have a large group which will fill more than one compartment, can you accommodate us?

-Due to the rule of six people only in an indoor group, if your booking is for more than 6 we will have to seat them in seperate compartments.
+Due to the rule of six people only in an indoor group, if your booking is for more than 6 we will have to seat them in separate compartments, or you can book the Saloon which can seat up to 12 (only one available per train).

 The compartments will seat 6 adults, so if you have children that are not occupying a seat please disregard them from the numbers.